BenjaminKyamanywa/playground/ground_011/01 - Drum Kit/Bulding a Virtual Drum Kit.md

 - We utilize transform property to scale our elements when a sound is playing with the styles in `.playing` that will show during the animation after a sound plays.

 ### Uncovering our JS

+___

+Let's go over our Javascript code to review it's usage in the drum kit app across the different functions and event listeners.

 ```JS
 // play sound